iwasnevergivenaname/monikr/readme.md

 ## Future implementations for monikr
 - revisit footer and make it work for our website :blush:
 - adding a drop down to search bar with colors
+- attempt to fix a boolean issue we had on our form. for some reason it gets cut out whenever we tried to have it show up on our page
+- having an error pop up in the login when a user inputs wrong password.
+- attempting to fix upload input and change it to a materilize upload input so it looks nicer.